pentagonxyz/gov-of-venice/README.md

 This repository offers a reference implementation as also describes a general architecture for the standardisation of the interfaces and communication between the existing Governance modules and the Guild contracts.

+Currently, only minimal testing has been done and we release this alpha version to gauge the interest of users.
+We expect to increase the unit-test coverage, as also include fuzzing and symbolical testing.

 ## Architecture

 The main components of the design are: